-The Department aims to develop research at an international level, characterized by a fundamental and translational approach combining upstream research in the following fields: animal and plant biology, pharmacology and biophysics-chemistry, physiopathological research into the identification of targets, pre-clinical research into innovative animal models and clinical research of population health.
+The department develops research at an international level, characterized by a fundamental and translational approach and combining upstream research in the following fields: animal and plant biology, pharmacology and biophysics-chemistry, physiopathological research into the identification of targets, pre-clinical research into innovative animal models and clinical research of population health.

-The department has a strong focus on the promotion of technology transfer and the practical applications of its research.
+A strong focus is given to the promotion of technology transfer and the practical applications of its research.

 The Department of Life and Health Sciences is made up of 35 research laboratories recognized under the five-year 2011-2015 research program contracts.
 Approximately 80% of these laboratories are associated with the CNRS, INSERM and INRA.
 The remaining 20% are made up of host teams.